All Saints Cathedral Bells

-The All Saints Cathedral Bells are heritage-listed church bells at All Saints Anglican Cathedral, Church Street, Bathurst, Bathurst Region, New South Wales, Australia.
+The All Saints Cathedral Bells are heritage-listed church bells at All Saints Anglican Cathedral, Church Street, Bathurst, in the Central West region of New South Wales, Australia.
 They were built from 1853 to 1855 by John Warner and Sons, Crescent Foundry of London, England.
 They were added to the New South Wales State Heritage Register on 10 September 2004.